 Vinnie Van Go-Go’s

-It’s a New York Style pizzeria (but don’t expect it to measure up if you’re actually from NY) that serves huge slices on a thin, crispy crust.
-They make their dough fresh every night, and they’re very generous with the toppings.
+Vinnie Van Go-Go’s is a New York Style* pizzeria that serves up huge slices on a thin, crispy crust.
+They make their dough fresh every night and are very generous with the toppings.

-The vibe there is super casual, so you can just pop in after a day spent exploring Savannah.
+The vibe is relaxed, so you can just pop in wearing casual clothes after a day spent exploring Savannah.

-Even if they don’t have any tables available, you can usually still purchase to-go orders at the door and sit on a bench in City Market to eat.
+Even if they don’t have any tables available, you can purchase a to-go order at the door and sit on a bench in City Market to eat.

 Popular Menu Items: Just for fun, I’ll say Hawaiian pizza with extra pineapple, since that’s such a controversial option.